 Vulnerable Roadway User Group

-There is a much greater risk for injury and potentially death for motorcyclist, if struck with a larger passenger occupant vehicle.
-Without the advantage of seatbelts, steel safety cages and airbags, the motorcyclist is truly at the mercy of other drivers on the road.
+There is a much greater risk for injury and potentially death for motorcyclists if struck by a larger passenger vehicle.
+Without the advantage of seatbelts, steel safety cages, and airbags, the motorcyclist is truly at the mercy of other drivers on the road.

 Even crashes at seemingly low speeds can be catastrophic or even fatal for motorcycle riders.
 For instance, if a rider is ejected from his or her bike, there is a great chance for moderate to severe injuries.
-However, motorcycles are smaller vehicles than other passenger occupant automobiles.
-Due to, distracted drivers failing to pay attention to the roadway, large cars and light trucks, vans and SUVs are routinely merging into or pulling out in front of motorcycles.
+Motorcycles are smaller vehicles than other passenger occupant automobiles.
+Due to distracted drivers failing to pay attention to the roadway, large cars, light trucks, vans, and SUVs are routinely merging into or pulling out in front of motorcycles.